Thomas A. Edison High School (Queens)

 Thomas A. Edison Career and Technical Education High School (often referred to locally simply as Edison) is a four-year public secondary school in Queens's Jamaica Hills community in New York City.
 It is one of the few public high schools in New York City to offer vocational training programs as well as traditional college preparatory tracks and is well known for its largely male population.
 The school is operated by the New York City Department of Education.
-Graduates have gained acceptance to schools such as Vanderbilt University, Bucknell University, Johns Hopkins University, UCLA, UC Berkeley, Georgia Tech, Princeton University, Rensselaer Polytechnic Institute, University of Pennsylvania, Cornell University, University of California, Notre Dame, University of Virginia, New York University, University of North Carolina Chapel Hill, Harvard University, Columbia University, University of Chicago, and Stanford University.

 Location

 The campus is located near the top of a fairly steep hill at the corner of 168th Street and 84th Avenue, and sits on the south side of the Grand Central Parkway; St. John's University is situated diagonally across the parkway to the northeast.
 Hillside Avenue, at the foot of the hill, is several blocks to the south.

 Jamaica High School is separated from Edison by 84th Avenue and the Jamaica High School Track and Football Field.
 These schools do not share any affiliation with each other.
 Hillcrest High School, another nearby high school, is located at Highland Avenue and Parsons Boulevard.

 The city block the school occupies is host to the annual 3100 Mile Self-Transcendence Race.